Wilfred Owen was a twentieth century poet known for his work about the First World War

 Chronology/Biography of Wilfred Owen:

-1911: Becomes a lay-assistant to the Vicar of Dumsden, near Reading.
+1911: Owen becomes a lay-assistant to the Vicar of Dumsden, near Reading.

-1913: September.
-Goes to Bordeaux in France to teach English at the Berlitz school.
+1913: He goes to Bordeaux in France in September to teach English at the Berlitz school.

-1914: June.
-Wilfred Owen tutors a family at Bagneres de Biorre, in the Pyrennees.
+1914: Wilfred Owen tutors a family at Bagneres de Biorre, in the Pyrenees in June.
 Meets the French poet Laurent Tailhade.

-1915: Brief visit to England to see his family.
+1915: He makes a brief visit to England to see his family.
 May.
 Back in France.
 October.
 Goes back to England to enlist (despite his pacifist sympathies) in the 3/28th London Regiment, which later becomes the 2nd Artist’s Rifles Officer’s Training Corps.

-1917: 1st January.
-Wilfred Owen goes to the infantry base depot at Etaples, France.
+1917: On 1st January Wilfred Owen goes to the infantry base depot at Etaples, France.
 12th Jan.
 In the front line in charge of A Company at Serre.
-4th February.
-Goes on a transport course at Abbeville.
-1st March.
-Back in the line near Le Quesnoy en Santerre.
-14th Mar.
-Suffers concussion during a fall.
-17th March.
-Arrives at No.13 Casualty Clearing Station at Gailly.
-4th April.
-Rejoins his battalion.
-Again is concussed due to a shell exploding nearby.
-2nd May.
-Evacuated on orders of Commanding Officer, Lieutenant Colonel Luxmoore, with shell shock.
-16th June.
-To Netley Hospital in Hampshire.
-25th June.
-Arrives in Craiglockhart Hospital, Edinburgh.
-August.
-Meets poet Robert Graves.
-November.
-After a short Leave is posted back to 5th Battalion (Reserve) Manchester’s at Scarborough where he becomes the Mess secretary at the Clarence Gardens Hotel. (now Clifton Hotel).
+On 4th February he goes on a transport course at Abbeville.
+He moves back into the line near Le Quesnoy en Santerre on 1st March.
+He suffers concussion during a fall on 14th March and arrives at No.13 Casualty Clearing Station at Gailly on 17th.
+He rejoins his battalion on 4th April and again is concussed due to a shell exploding nearby.
+On 2nd May he is evacuated on orders of Commanding Officer, Lieutenant Colonel Luxmoore, with shell shock.
+He is moved to Netley Hospital in Hampshire on 16th June. on 25th June Owen arrives in Craiglockhart Hospital, Edinburgh.
+He meets the poet Robert Graves there during August.
+In November after a short Leave he is posted back to 5th Battalion (Reserve) Manchester’s at Scarborough where he becomes the Mess secretary at the Clarence Gardens Hotel. (now Clifton Hotel).

-1918: 31st January.
-Attends Robert Grave’s wedding.
-March.
-To Northern Command, Ripon where he takes lodgings in Borrage Lane.
-In June.
-Passed fit for service and rejoins the 5th Manchester’s in Scarborough.
-August Sees the poet Siegfried Sassoon wounded in hospital.
-Returns to France.
-September.
-Arrives as an Officer re-enforcement with the 2nd Manchester’s.
+1918: Owen attends Robert Grave’s wedding on 31st January.
+In March he is posted to Northern Command, Ripon where he takes lodgings in Borrage Lane.
+He is passed fit for service in June and rejoins the 5th Manchester’s in Scarborough.
+He sees the poet Siegfried Sassoon wounded in hospital during August and then returns to France.
+In September he arrives as an Officer re-enforcement with the 2nd Manchester’s.
 1st-3rd October.
 Takes part in the attack on the Beaurevoir Fonsomme Line at Joncourt.
 Is recommended for a Military Cross for bravery.
-30th-31st.
-2nd Manchester’s take over the line west of the Sambre-Oise canal, near Ors.
-Manages to write one last letter to his mother from the cellar of the Forester’s House at Pommereuil.
-4th November.
-Killed in action whilst leading a raiding party on the banks of the Sambre-Oise canal.
+On 30th-31st the 2nd Manchester’s take over the line west of the Sambre-Oise canal, near Ors.
+He manages to write one last letter to his mother from the cellar of the Forester’s House at Pommereuil.
+On the 4th November he is killed in action whilst leading a raiding party on the banks of the Sambre-Oise canal.

 1917: “The Sentry.
 “Dulce et Decorum Est. “The Hydra (Editor of the hospital magazine).